Simplicial sets inside cubical sets: Does the type-theoretic model structure on coincide with the test model structure?

+For a concise recollection of the notions of test category and test model structure cf.~\cite{Jar06}, Sec.~2.

+In our setting, we can ask if the type-theoretic model structure \emph{on cubical sets} coincides with the test model structure.
+Since this is still an open problem, we are not providing an answer, but rather an interesting reformulation of the problem.
+Namely, the type-theoretic model structure on $\cSet$ coincides with the test model structure if and only if all the components of the counit of $i_! \dashv i^*$ are weak equivalences.

-The inclusion functor $i : \Delta \inc \FL$ is aspherical in the sense of \cite{Mal05}, \emph{i.e.} $\Nv(\Elts(i))$ is a weak equivalence in $\sSet$.
+We begin our discussion by noting that the inclusion functor $i : \Delta \inc \FL$ is aspherical in the sense of \cite{Mal05}, Sec.~Def.~1.1.2, \emph{i.e.}~$\Nv(i \downarrow L)$ is contractible in the Kan model structure on $\sSet$, for all $L \in \FL$.
+This follows since every comma category $i \downarrow L$ is connected.
 Thus by \cite[Th.~1.2.9]{Mal05} the functor $i^* : \cSet \to \sSet$ preserves and reflects weak equivalences of the respective test model structures.
 Since $i^*$ also preserves monos the adjunction $i^* \dashv i_*$ is a Quillen equivalence between $\cSet$ and $\sSet$ endowed the respective test model structures.